Minres/crave/INSTALL.md

 ## Installation

 To install and run the example, use the buildscript on the toplevel of this repository.
-It currently executes three common tasks:
+The installation of crave2uvm requires the libraries systemc and uvm-systemc, they are automatically installed by this script if the environment variables SYSTEMC_HOME and UVM_SYSTEMC_HOME are not set.

+`./buildscript --install <INSTALL_DIR>`

+Or set SYSTEMC_HOME and UVM_SYSTEMC_HOME and run cmake:

 1. Minimal CRAVE setup with CUDD and Z3: `cmake --preset CUDD-Z3 .`